WilsonHuaHung/GroupAssignments/FinalProject/README.md

 Player:

 The player starts with three lives.
-Colliding with water enemies decrements lives.
+Colliding with fire and water enemies decreases lives.
-Colliding with fire enemies increments the score.
+Collecting power-ups increases your XP.
-Collecting power-ups decrements the score.
+Enemies leaving the screen increase your score.

 Enemies:

-Water enemies move vertically.
-Fire enemies move horizontally.
+Fire and water enemies move diagonally.
 Enemies disappear when they move off the screen.

 Power-ups:

 Power-ups appear at regular intervals.
-Collecting power-ups decrements the score.
+Collecting power-ups gives you XP to level up to gain new powers such as a shield and projectiles.

 ## Author
 Wilson Hua
 Michael Crosson
-Ginger Hudson
+Jessica Yang
+Krishna Brahmaroutu